Updating Results

 Your future career

-Our course will give you the qualification you need to teach children from Year 1 to Year 6 in primary schools, with the opportunity to specialise in Maths and Numeracy Education, English and Literacy Education, Inclusive Education or Teaching Indonesian or Japanese.
+Our course will give you the qualification you need to teach children from Year 1 to Year 6 in primary schools, with the opportunity to specialise in Inclusive Education, STEM or Teaching Indonesian or Japanese.

 For more details about this course, please view our Admission Information: Murdoch Admission Information - Education